History: Black Dog Custom Rods / Rod Builders Institute

 My wife is now retired as well, and in 2018 we are expanding the circuit of art festivals we want to attend.
 We are moving away from a fixed location for doing our work and prepared a more mobile workshop.
 We hope to create a festival circuit that allows us to travel continuously attending shows and building rods, repairing rods, and meeting new people in new places.
 We may soon be in your town or very close.
 Hope to see you at one of the many art festivals we will attend.

 After volunteering for the US Army Corps of Engineers for almost 3 years, we decided to purchase a home.
-We moved to Wilbur, WA in August, 2021 – Black Dog Custom Rod is located in the basement with 1200 sq ft of work and display area.
+We moved to Wilbur, WA in August, 2021 – Black Dog Custom Rod was located in the basement with 1200 sq ft of work and display area.
 Wilbur is very close to Banks Lake, Lake Roosevelt, the Potholes and the Columbia River.
 LOTS of fishermen in this area and LOTS of fishing tournaments!
+We have recently sold our Wilbur home and will be moving closer to Spokane…we will update our location as soon as we have a new address.

 Tight lines and smiling faces!